ratwolfzero/hopalong_python/README.md

 1. **Pixel-Based Density Estimation**:
    Continuous trajectory points are mapped to discrete pixel coordinates.
 The density estimation and the creation of a density matrix (pixel grid) occur simultaneously as a direct result of quantization and discretization.
    - Image resolution directly impacts the visual density and detail:
-     - Coarser grids enhance contrast but reduce detail.
+     - Lower resolutions (coarser grids) enhance contrast but reduce detail.
-     - Finer grids increase detail and emphasize structural subtleties but reduce contrast.
+     - Higher resolutions (finer grids) increase detail but reduce contrast.

 2. **Histogram Density Estimation**: